Wake Forest University - the Nano and Quantum Technologies Laboratory

 Thermo Scientific vacuum oven

-Biotage flash chromatography
+Biotage flash chromatography (located in the quantum lab)

 scales/balances, Mettler Toledo